rustformers/llm/crates/ggml/README.md

 GGML is "bleeding-edge" technology and undergoes frequent changes.
-In an effort to support rapid development without sacrificing backwards-compatibility, GGML uses versioning that can be used to specify additional details about the encoding or make use of performance-enhancing improvements.
+In an effort to support rapid development without sacrificing backwards-compatibility, GGML uses versioning to introduce improvements that may change the format of the encoding.
 For example, newer versions of GGML make use of [vocabulary](#vocabulary)-scoring, which introduces extra information into the encoding, as well as [mmap](https://en.wikipedia.org/wiki/Mmap), which enhances performance through memory-mapping.
+The first value that is present in a valid GGML file is a "magic number" that indicates the GGML version that was used to encode the model.

 ### Hyperparamaters